 Roman chamomile grows best in Zones 4-9.
 It is beautiful as a ground cover, flowing over rocks in the garden, but it is not as widely used in medicine.

 German chamomile does better in Zones 2-8.
-It is the most common chamomile to use for herbal medicine.
-Luckily for us, German chamomile easily self-seeds once you start it in your garden.
+German is the most common one to use for herbal medicine.
+Luckily for us, the German variety easily self-seeds once you start it in your garden.
 You may even have to take measures to prevent it from becoming invasive!

 Germination typically takes 2-3 weeks.
 You can either start your seeds indoors in a warm, sunny location 6-8 weeks prior to your last spring frost, or sow the seeds directly in the garden after there is no danger of frost and the soil has warmed.
 Thin seedlings to 6 inches apart.

 Chamomile needs approximately one inch of water per week, and will do best in full sun.
 Let the soil dry out a bit between waterings.
 Mulching is recommended to discourage weed growth and help the soil retain moisture.

-The medicine in chamomile is in the flowers and the leaves.
-You can harvest chamomile pretty much any time during its vigorous growth stage.
+The medicine of this herb is in the flowers and the leaves.
+You can harvest these delicate flowers pretty much any time during its vigorous growth stage.
 Typically you want to harvest in the mornings, when the flowers are fully open.
 Pinch the stalk right below the flower.
 After harvest, you can use immediately or dry.

-Chamomile is a wonderful, soothing skin treatment.
+Chamomile is also a wonderful, soothing skin treatment.
 It can be used as a hair rinse to combat dandruff, used as a compress to treat abscesses, or put in a salve for diaper rash.
-A chamomile wash has shown to be helpful for wounds, rosacea, psoriasis, skin allergies, and insect bites.
+A wash has shown to be helpful for wounds, rosacea, psoriasis, skin allergies, and insect bites.